The R³ Framework™

 Outbound Protection:

-• Criticism (from you)
+• Criticism, contempt, defensiveness (from you)

 • Teaches healthier alternatives